'Most wanted' fugitive may be in Alberta, Canada's largest homicide unit warns | CBC News

 "We are asking everybody to really be on the lookout for him," Jang said.
 "He could be anywhere, but we are doing our due diligence and we are asking the people of Alberta to help us."

-Police say citizens should not take any action to apprehend Teixeira themselves.
+Citizens should not take any action to apprehend Teixeira themselves, police said.
 He is believed to be extremely violent and poses a significant risk to public safety.

 The Bolo Program, a Canadian public safety project, and Crime Stoppers are offering a combined $55,000 for information leading to Teixeira's arrest.